 Do You Want to Get Out of a Subpoena?

+If you want to get out of a subpoena, seek legal counsel and call Schmidt & Clark, LLP for your free consultation sessions.
 We have experienced lawyers to help you understand the best action to protect your rights.
 We will listen to your story and guide you through all the legal steps required so that you can make an informed decision.

-Our attorneys are experienced in handling subpoenas and any associated litigation – we ensure that every single aspect is considered before taking any step forward.
+Our attorneys are experienced in handling subpoenas and any associated litigation—we ensure that every single aspect is considered before taking any step forward.